ITensor/ITensorTDVP.jl/README.md

 #### Breaking changes

 - The `applyexp` Krylov exponentiation solver backend has been removed, and `solver_backend="applyexp"` option for `tdvp` now just calls `exponentiate` from KrylovKit.jl.
 They were in many ways the same but `exponentiate` has more advanced features like restarts.
 Using `solver_backend="applyexp"` now prints a warning to that effect.
-To remove the warning, don't specify the `solver_backend` keyword argument, or set it to `"exponentiate"`, though specifying it is now superfluous since there is now only one `solver_backend` available.
+To remove the warning, don't specify the `solver_backend` keyword argument.
+Alternatively, you can set it to `"exponentiate"`, though specifying it is now superfluous since there is now only one `solver_backend` available and the `solver_backend` keyword argument may be removed in future minor releases.

 #### Bug fixes